zhangchl007/acme-fitness-store/README.md

   --vm-size c0
 ```

+> Note: The redis cache will take around 15-20 minutes to deploy.

 ### Create an Azure Database for Postgres

-Using the Azure CLI, create an Azure Database for Postgres Flexible Server:
+Using the Azure CLI, create an Azure Database for PostgreSQL Flexible Server:

 ```shell
 az postgres flexible-server create --name ${POSTGRES_SERVER} \